 With CBD edibles it’ll usually take at least an hour to be asorbed, and roughly six hours to be processed.
 However, since the CBD first passes through the digestive system this can fluctuate depending on metabolism.

 You know what CBD is, and you’ve managed to decide on a means of taking it.
 All settled right?
 Well you actually still have to choose the strength of your CBD oils or CBD e-liquids, one of the most important factors.
 That's why we've extensively polled our users to give you the best CBD experience.

 Find your CBD dosage

-We've surveyed our users extensively, and we've found that our most satisfied users are all using at least 70mg a day.
+We've surveyed our users extensively, and we've found that our most satisfied users are generally using 70mg a day.
 That's why we recommend that first-time users begin with a 1200ml oil, such as our CBD Oral Spray.
 By starting at a higher dose, you can easily figure out how CBD works best for you.